cheng81/wirez/README.md

  - `wirez info` displays various info.
 As of versions 0.0.2, only the module dependencies are showed
  - `wirez start <module>` start a stopped module
  - `wirez stop <module>` stop an active module
+ - `wirez reload <module>` reload a module.
+Does not delete the code cache
  - `wirez hotreload <module>` remove the code cache and reload the module
  - `wirez install <module>` install a module
  - `wirez shutdown` stop all modules and wirez itself